electricimp/Messenger_ReplayMessenger/README.md

 Extends [ConnectionManager](https://github.com/electricimp/connectionmanager/tree/v1.0.1) and overrides onConnect/onDisconnect methods to allow for multiple connect/disconnect handlers to be registered.

 **ImpPager.ConnectionManager should be used instead of [ConnectionManager](https://github.com/electricimp/connectionmanager/tree/v1.0.1).
-Only a single instance of ImpPager.ConnectionManager should be created per application.**
+Only a single instance of the class can be created per application.**

 ### Class Usage